 Sponsored by U.S. Department of Energy (DOE)

-We developed an open-source, free software package (see the following links) which provides practical, end-to-end (from the IT equipment to heat rejection to the ambient) modeling and optimization for data center cooling.
+Led by Dr. Zuo, this is a joint research project with Lawrence Berkeley National Laboratory and Schneider Electric.
+We have developed an open-source, free software package (see the following links) which provides practical, end-to-end (from the IT equipment to heat rejection to the ambient) modeling and optimization for data center cooling.
 It can be used as a stand-alone tool by data center designers, service consultants and facility managers, or be integrated into existing data center management software for autonomous optimal operation.
-It will be the first practical tool that couples the modeling of airflow-management and cooling systems to enable a global data center cooling optimization.
+It is the first practical tool that couples the modeling of airflow-management and cooling systems to enable a global data center cooling optimization.
 Its self-learning regression model enabled by an in situ adaptive tabulation algorithm and a fast fluid dynamics model can predict the critical airflow information under various operational conditions within a few milliseconds.
 The equation-based modeling language allows a fast and flexible modeling of various cooling system configurations.
-We will demonstrate the usage of our tool at two data centers located in two different climate zones.
+We have demonstrated the usage of our tool and identified 53% energy saving potentials in a Florida data center and 74% in the Massachusetts data center.

 Open Source Models for Data Center Cooling